 A Few Examples of Landscape Plants Native to Oregon

 Here are just a few of the Oregon native plants that can add some definite beauty to your landscape with minimal extra maintenance.

 Ribes aureum var. aureum (Golden Currant)

-If a native, low-maintenance landscape is on your mind, just contact us and we can design and install your dream landscape that doesn’t take all your free time to keep looking stunning!
+If a native, low-maintenance landscape is on your mind, contact us!
+We can design and install a dream landscape that doesn’t take all your free time to keep it looking stunning!